exercism/problem-specifications/exercises/the-dice/description.md

 Your programming task is related to the analysis of sequences produced by rolling a dice.
 Solve the following Dice exercise:

-The input of the program, a so-called trial, contains an array of digits, each digit being from 1 to 6.
+The input, a so-called trial, contains an array of digits, each digit being from 1 to 6.

 How many times did it occur in the trial, that exactly two 6s were rolled after each other?